SO_KEEPALIVE socket option

 This value is treated as a boolean value with 0 used to indicate FALSE (disabled) and a nonzero value to indicate TRUE (enabled).

-A pointer to the size, in bytes, of the optval buffer.
+The size, in bytes, of the optval buffer.
 This size must be equal to or larger than the size of a DWORD value.

 If the operation completes successfully, setsockopt returns zero.

 If the operation fails, a value of SOCKET_ERROR is returned and a specific error code can be retrieved by calling WSAGetLastError.